Introduced in 2011, T

 Pupil Premium Strategy 2021-2022

 Each year schools are required to publish their Pupil Premium strategy which details how the funding is planned to be spent and the desired outcomes.
 This year the way that this has to be reported has changed to ensure that all school are reporting their spending in a consistent way and to reflect the extra recovery funding that is being provided this academic year for pupil premium pupils.
-The government are currently still working on documents to support schools with this new format and require the new 3 Year Pupil Premium Strategy to be published by 31st December 2021.
+Please find our 3 year Pupil Premium strategy below which will be reviewed regularly.